mikaelho/pythonista-gestures/README.md

 For example, do something when user swipes left on a TextView:

-    def swipe_handler(view, data):
+    def swipe_handler(data):
         print ‘I was swiped, starting from ‘ + str(data.location)

     tv = ui.TextView()
     Gestures().add_swipe(tv, swipe_handler, direction = Gestures.LEFT)

-Your handler method gets two arguments, the `view` that received the gesture, and a `data` argument always contains the attributes described below.
+Your handler method gets one `data` argument that always contains the attributes described below.
 Individual gestures may provide more information; see the API documentation for the `add_` methods.

 * `recognizer` - (ObjC) recognizer object
 * `view` - (Pythonista) view that captured the object